ckadarla/k8s/README.md

-# Kubernetes, Openshift Sample Applications and Demo Applications
+# Kubernetes, Openshift sample Applications and Demo Applications

 Kubernets reference files for further purpose and samples